exonum/exonum-doc/src/architecture/configuration.md

 - **tcp_reconnect_timeout_max**
   Maximum timeout (ms) for reconnect attempt.

-## Changing configuration
+## Changing Configuration

-Global parameters should be changed by using the global variables updater service for all nodes simultaneously.
+Global parameters should be changed by using the global variables updater service.
+The service ensures that the configuration updates are synchronized among nodes in the network.
 If the global variables are changed by simply editing the configuration file of node not having a database, a node will treat the rest network's blocks as invalid.